serkansokmen/lucid-sonic-dreams/README.md

 Lucid Sonic Dreams syncs GAN-generated visuals to music!

 By default, it uses [NVLabs StyleGAN2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch).
-While it can use pre-trained models lifted from [Justin Pinkney's consolidated repository](https://github.com/justinpinkney/awesome-pretrained-stylegan2),
+It can also use pre-trained models lifted from [Justin Pinkney's consolidated repository](https://github.com/justinpinkney/awesome-pretrained-stylegan2).

-Sample output can be found on [YouTube](https://youtu.be/l-nGC-ve7sI) and [Instagram](https://www.instagram.com/lucidsonicdreams/).
+Sample output can be found on [YouTube](https://www.youtube.com/watch?v=SDf7a28cSVs).

 ## Installation

-This implementation has been teston on Python 3.6 and 3.7.
-This now uses the PyTorch implementation of StyleGAN2 and works with Ampere cards.
+This implementation has been teston on Python 3.9.
+It now uses the PyTorch implementation of StyleGAN2-ada, and works with Ampere cards.

 To install:
 git clone this repo and change directory into your newly created directory: